Epitacio Tongohan

-Epitacio Ramos Tongohan (born 19 November 1958), known in global literary circuits as Doc PenPen Bugtong Takipsilim, or simply Doc Penpen, is a medical doctor, indie filmmaker and producer, artist, and poet from Tanay, Rizal, the Philippines, and conferred by different poets organizations in different parts of the globe the title "Father of Visual Poetry".
-He is also the founder of the global organization of poets and artists Pentasi B World Friendship Poetry.
-He is also actively campaigning for the Philippines be declared as the "Poetry Heart of the World" to help boost its tourism and literary industry.
+Epitacio Ramos Tongohan (born 19 November 1958), also known as Doc PenPen Bugtong Takipsilim, or simply Doc Penpen, is a medical doctor, indie filmmaker and producer, artist, and poet from Tanay, Rizal, the Philippines.
+Tongohan has been called the "Father of Visual Poetry".
+He is the founder of the global organization of poets and artists Pentasi B World Friendship Poetry.

 Early life and education

 Tongohan grew up in Tanay, a municipality in Rizal.
 A trained medical doctor specialising in anatomic pathology, he obtained his degree in Medical Technology from University of Santo Tomas in Manila in 1979.
 He got his Doctor of Medicine degree from the University of the East - Ramon Magsaysay Memorial Medical Center in 1984.
 He returned to UST for his post-doctorate studies specializing in Anatomic Pathology in 1988.

 Poetic style

 As a visual poet, Tongohan's poetry is "controversial" as it does not follow the conventional way of writing poetry.
-A journalist and critic from the Philippines called Tongohan's poetry as "out of the box", and "...dared provoke the standard, the conventional and the traditional."
-The critic said that Tongohan's visual poetry are "...nearly insolent bravado with which the poems were written defies time-honored rules, taunting rather mischievously the establishment without reservation, hesitation or trepidation."
-His experimentation with words, symbols, and other elements has given his poetry "abstract" and "surrealist" characteristics, if compared to paintings.
-Moreover, Tongohan pioneered the "5Ms" concept in visual poetry: multilingual, multimodal, multiangular, multisensorial and multidimensional, which he called Pentasi B poetry.
+A journalist and critic from the Philippines described Tongohan's poetry as "out of the box" His experimentation with words, symbols, and other elements has given his poetry "abstract" and "surrealist" characteristics.

-Meanwhile, an article published in an online newspaper in the Philippines saying that Tongohan's poetry has "liberamorphic and therapeunigmatic" characteristics, based on the observations of a Zambaleno poet, Danilo E. Gallardo.
+An article published in an online newspaper in the Philippines said that Tongohan's poetry has "liberamorphic and therapeunigmatic" characteristics, based on the observations of a Zambaleno poet, Danilo E. Gallardo.